yusyel/guides/README.md

 ```
 az account list-locations | Select-String "name"
 ```
-Output should be similar like above.Output should be similar like above.
+Output should be similar like above.

 ### 4.1.1 Creating Resource Group